sulfuror/rescript-sh/docs/install-cmd.md

 Install rescript to your system so it can be executed from any terminal.
-The install command will ask if you want a system-wide installation (requires root/sudo) or a local installation just for your user.
+The install command will ask if you want a system-wide installation or a local installation just for your user.
+Note that system-wide installations will dynamically prompt for your sudo password to place files in protected directories.

 Additionally, this command will automatically configure Programmable Bash Autocompletion so you can press `TAB` to quickly auto-complete your configured repository names, rescript commands, and global flags.